zkp-ld/rdf-canon/README.md

 ## Prerequisites

 - [Oxigraph and Oxrdf (forked)](https://github.com/yamdan/oxigraph): A modified version with changes to the Literal generation section to produce Canonical N-Triples and N-Quads.
 A Pull Request is planned to be submitted to the original repository.
-- libclang: Required for building Oxigraph
+- libclang: Required for building Oxigraph (`sudo apt install libclang-dev` for debian/ubuntu user if necessary)

 ## Usage